stevelaurensius/stevelaurensius/README.md

 # Hey There! 👋

 **I'm Steven.
-But people know me as Steve Laurensius.** - I'm a IT System Analyst, UX Designer, Cyber Security Auditor, and Python Developer in the making based in the Special Region of Yogyakarta, Indonesia.
+But people know me as Steve Laurensius.** - I'm a IT System Analyst, Cyber Security Auditor, UX Designer, and Python Developer in the making - based in the Special Region of Yogyakarta, Indonesia.
 I'm interested in cyber security and software development!

 <h2>My Badges</h2>